4 min

 4. Import your customer database if you already have one.

 5. Invite your employees to join RemOnline and set up their profiles.
-Next, ask them to install the Work Orders app after registering in the web version.
+Next, ask them to install the RemOnline App after registering in the web version.

-6. Complete work order settings: statuses, forms, document templates, and notifications.
+6. Complete work order/ticket/job settings: statuses, forms, document templates, and notifications.

-7. Create your first work order, update statuses until completion, and close it when everything is done.
+7. Create your first work order/ticket/job, update statuses until completion, and close it when everything is done.

 RemOnline is an intuitive tool that you can use without any technical knowledge.
-Initially, turn on a training mode in the program to get guided through the full functionality.
-Find also step-by-step instructions in the Help Center and on YouTube.
-Alternatively, you can request onboarding assistance from RemOnline specialists to get your account up and running in no time.
+To learn its full functionality, turn on the program's training mode.
+Step-by-step instructions are also available in the Help Center and on YouTube.
+Alternatively, you can request onboarding assistance from RemOnline specialists to quickly get your account up and running.

 Final Thoughts